Flexible:36-72 months | or with prior learning typically 9-12 months

 What career can you have?

-Our programmes are focused on developing your professional competence and confidence, and you can network with other healthcare professionals from a range of employers and sectors to help identify future career options.
+Our programmes are focused on developing your professional competence and confidence.
+Network with other healthcare professionals from a range of employers and sectors to help identify future career options.

 We can offer advice to help you meet your professional regulator revalidation requirements and/or leadership credentialing processes, and support you in building a personal learning plan to enhance your career prospects.